WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Felissa Rose, Jonathan Tiersten and Karen Fields

-A day at the lake changed it all; fathers John and Lenny were enjoying a leisurely boat ride with their children until they got in the way of a waterskiing group of youngsters, whose motorboat accidentally rammed through the family, killing Angela's father and brother.
+A day at the lake changed it all; fathers John and Lenny were enjoying a leisurely boat ride with their children when a group of waterskiing youngsters accidentally ram their motorboat through the family, killing most of them.
+The horrific incident is survived by one, a child named Angela.

-Eight years passed, Angela has grown up to her early teens and is living with her Aunt Martha and her cousin Ricky.
-Stricken mute and awfully shy, Angela is sent to Camp Arawak to enjoy a holiday with her cousin but only to face unpleasant characters including an obnoxious owner, a chef with a pedophilic fetish, and Ricky’s snobbish ex-girlfriend from the previous summer.
+Eight years later, Angela has grown up to her early teens and is living with her Aunt Martha and her cousin Ricky.
+Stricken mute and awfully shy, she is sent to Camp Arawak to enjoy a holiday with her cousin, only to face unpleasant characters there including an obnoxious owner, a chef with a pedophilic fetish, and Ricky’s snobbish ex-girlfriend from the previous summer.
 Because of her awkward behavior, Angela is instantly picked on as a freak by both her peers and some of the counselors, only finding comfort from Ricky and his friend Paul.

-Just as it seems they're about to go through one hell of a Summer, the camp is suddenly rocked by a series of bizarre accidents and murders that left many campers and counselors dead.
-And it all appears to be linking up to Angela.
-Could there be someone killing for her?
+Just as it seems the kids about to go through one hell of a Summer full of bullies and angst, the camp is suddenly rocked by a series of bizarre accidents and murders, leaving a trail of dead campers and counselors.
+All of it, curiously, appears to be linked to cousins Ricky and Angela...

-There's no denying that Sleepaway Camp is generally routine; the backwoods premise, the two-dimensional characters, the methodical murders, some even considers this film as one of the many rip-off of Friday the 13th, (which is bull, honestly) but whether it is one or not, it does very well for itself by mixing the cliches with a coming of age teen drama of sorts.
+There's no denying that Sleepaway Camp (1983) is generally routine; the backwoods premise, the two-dimensional characters, the methodical murders, all the key points of your typical camp slasher.
+Some even considers this film as one of the many Friday the 13th (1980) rip-offs (which is bull, honestly), but whether it is one or not, it does very well for itself by mixing classic horror tropes with coming-of-age teen drama.

-The movie boasts some great murders; a foul drowning with an equally unsettling aftermath, death by bee stings, a back evisceration, and one very nasty iron curler shoved down a broad's lady hole.
-Make those victims deserving of their fate and you have a sick yet fun ride, but add a few innocents campers in them, then you got yourself a shocker!
-Considerably, this is perhaps the one backwoods slasher to have more campers being killed instead of the counselors, adding a bit of notoriety to this B-Flick's reputation as these kid victims are getting younger by the minute.
+That said, the film honestly boasts a great selection of murders from a foul drowning with an equally unsettling aftermath, to death by bee stings; from a savage back evisceration, to one very nasty iron curler shoved down a lady hole.
+Sleepaway Camp (1983) keeps its guilty pleasure rolling by making most of the victims deserving of their fates for that sick yet fun ride, though it's not above adding a few innocent campers here and there for some guaranteed shockers!
+Interestingly, this is perhaps the one backwoods slasher out there to have more campers getting killed than counselors, adding a bit of notoriety to this B-Flick's reputation as these kid victims got younger by the minute.

-Half in half, Sleepaway Camp can still be considered to be a cheese fest that deserves its popularity.
-It's a shock and shlock that goes side by side, and perhaps one of the better early 80s releases made before the sub-genre went downhill half a decade later...
+Sleepaway Camp (1983), by all means, can be a cheese fest, but it has its share of genuine creepiness and brutality that earned its popularity.
+It's shock and shlock going side by side, perhaps one of the better early 80s slashers to come out during the golden age!

 Bodycount:

-1 male and 1 child ran over by speedboat
+1 male and 1 child ran over by a speedboat

-1 male pulled down into the lake, drowned
+1 male pulled down into a lake, drowned

 1 male stung to death by bees

-1 female smothered with pillow, hot curling iron shoved into her groin
+1 female smothered with a pillow, gets a hot curling iron shoved into her groin

 1 male gets an arrow shot through his neck